iifawzi/foodi/README.md

 ### Using Sail

-Thr project also comes with Laravel Sail that runs mysql by default. if you wish you can follow the following steps:
+The project also comes with Laravel Sail that runs mysql by default. if you wish you can follow the following steps:

 1. Create your configuration file `.env`:
     ```
     cp .env.example .env
     ```
-2. Configure the smtp mailing server for mailing notifications.
+2. Configure the SMTP mailing server for mailing notifications.

 3. Start the Docker containers: